mamelmahdy/fullstack-nanodegree-vm/README.md

 python3 --version
 ```

-The project folder containing the web application files can be accesded in the vargant VM by running.
+The project folder containing the web application files can be accessed in the vargant VM by running.

 ```
 cd /vagrant/catalog